fly-hiring/laravel-recipe-sample/README.md

 This is built to help us evaluate applicants but also for you to determine if this type of work interests you.

-When you are ready to share your article with us, please submit it as a PR on the Github repo you are invited to.
+When you are ready to share your article with us, please submit it as a PR on the Github repo you are invited to and let us know it's ready!

 ### Resources you may find helpful